Skip to main content

 Product card click

-The “product card” is a component shown on a Swipeable Tolstoy’s mobile layout
+The “product card” is a component shown on a Swipeable Tolstoy’s mobile layout product_card_preview

-It’s possible to subscribe to the components’ onClick
+It’s possible to subscribe to the components’ onClick event like so:

 const subscribeToTolstoyProductCardClick = () => {